OffchainLabs/arbitrum-docs/arbitrum-docs/launch-orbit-chain/how-tos/orbit-sdk-deploying-anytrust-chain.md

 ### 1. Setting up the chain parameters

-Similarly to the Rollup chain, you'll need to prepare the AnyTrust chain configuration, including the core contracts and operational parameters that govern the chain's functionality, focusing on parameters that are specific to AnyTrust chains.
+Similarly to the Rollup chain, you'll need to prepare the AnyTrust chain configuration, including the core contracts and operational parameters that govern the chain's functionality, focusing on parameters specific to AnyTrust chains.

 ```solidity {10}
 struct Config {